 When You See Sawdust

 Subterranean termites eat wood.
 They don't produce sawdust.
-If you see wood damage, and there is a sawdust-like material present, you have a carpenter ant problem.
+If you see wood damage and a sawdust-like material present, you have a carpenter ant problem.
 Carpenter ants push sawdust, feces, and insect parts out of their tunnels.
 This material is called frass.
-You can find frass even when you don't see damage.
-It can be pouring out of a crevice or gap, or clinging to surfaces.
+You can find frass even when you don't see the damage.
+It can be pouring out of a crevice or gap or clinging to surfaces.
 When you see it, you should take quick action and call a licensed pest professional.

 When You See Workers

 If you do some renovation and uncover insects in your walls, it is very easy to tell termites and carpenter ants apart.
 Termite workers are a pale color.
 Carpenter ant workers are black or black and dark red.
 Termites are also quite a bit smaller than carpenter ants.
 Subterranean worker termites are ⅛ of an inch.
 Carpenter ant workers are ½ to ⅝ of an inch.